mri12-2003/ttt-assignment/README.md

 **X-axis = top 20 words with highest occurrence Y-axis = how many times they occurred in the file**

 ### MyApproch
-Here I have used different Compnent to make this project .
+Here I have used different Component to make this project .
 They are as follows : <br>
 1)App.js <br>
 2)index. <br>
 3)Page.js <br>
 4)Home.js<br>

-and additionals files are created for adding **CSS** to the specific componet.
+and additionals files are created for adding **CSS** to the specific component.

 Following are the additionals libraries installed in this project :<br>
 1)react-chartjs-2, <br>